Neuro-evolutionary evidence for a universal fractal primate brain shape: Method

-Our proposed method requires the bounding pial and white matter surfaces of the cortical ribbon as input.
-We obtained these surfaces based on reconstructions from magnetic resonance imaging data in 11 different primate species (see Suppl. \ref{sdata}).
-Algorithmically, we then segment the space between the original pial and white matter surfaces into a 3D grid of cubes of the desired scale $\lambda$, where each cube is of dimensions $\lambda \times \lambda \times \lambda$.
-We also term the 3D grid of cubes ``voxelisation'', as it effectively captures the shape of the cerebral cortex as voxels in 3D space (Fig.~\ref{fig:meltingprocess}B bottom row).
+Concretely, our proposed method requires the bounding pial and white matter surfaces of the cortical ribbon as input.
+We obtained these surfaces based on reconstructions from magnetic resonance imaging data in 11 different primate species.
+Algorithmically, we then segment the space between the original pial and white matter surfaces into a 3D grid of boxes of the desired scale $\lambda$, where each box is a cube of dimensions $\lambda \times \lambda \times \lambda$.
+We also term the 3D grid of cubes ``voxelisation'', as it effectively captures the cerebral cortex as voxels in 3D space (Fig.~\ref{fig:meltingprocess}B bottom row).
 At any given scale, or voxel size, this process effectively erases morphological features (folds) that are smaller than the cube size.
-Visually, increasing the voxel size appears as if the cortex is ``melting'' (Fig.~\ref{fig:meltingprocess}, and videos: \url{https://bit.ly/3CDoqZQ}).
-A detailed description and discussion of the algorithm in provided in Suppl.~\ref{coarsegrainingalgo}.
+Visually, increasing the voxel size appears as if the cortex is ``melting'' and ``thickening'' (Fig.~\ref{fig:meltingprocess}, and videos: \url{https://bit.ly/3CDoqZQ}).

+A more technical and detailed description and discussion of the algorithm is provided in Suppl.~\ref{coarsegrainingalgo}.
+Note this method has also no direct dependency on the original MR image resolution, as the inputs are \textit{smooth} grey and white matter surface meshes reconstructed from the images using strong (bio-)physical assumptions and therefore containing more fine-grained spatial information than the raw images (see also Suppl.~\ref{scan_res}).